Max-Bld/adtech-business-case/README.md

 *One of our customer (a major French newspaper) has approached us because they are experiencing a strong drop in their eCPM.
 Indeed, according to the customer, the eCPM has decreased by -25% between June 2022 and July 2022.*
 *What is the reason of this drop?*

-This study aims at identifying the cause.
+This study aims at conveying to the customer what I think to be the cause of the eCPM drop.

 ## (FR)